 - Story Guild Manual provides the basics for starting your own story guild.

-- Story Guild Annex offers one-off sessions adapting story guild methods for exploring the Christian story.
+- The Sunday Annex offers one-off sessions adapting story guild methods for exploring the Christian story.

 Tama has been writing story guild scripts for twenty years.
 From retellings of old Hebrew narratives – Adam & Eve, Noah & Atia (Noah’s imagined, unnamed, gutsy wife) to the wilderness wanderings (Manna, see image above) to the staging of Christian story – the initiation, miracles, trial, death and resurrection of Jesus, and the conversion of Paul and other adventures and misadventures of the early church.